- Start date: July

 Enrolments into some courses can be made after the start date.
 Course commencement is subject to sufficient enrolments – minimum and maximum class sizes apply to all courses.
 In the event minimum enrolments have not been met, the course start date may be delayed.
 Students will be notified of any changes to start and end dates.
 We are closed on public holidays.
 Some courses may operate during school holidays; your tutor will advise if this is the case.

 Notice of withdrawal from a course must be given 48 hours prior to course commencement.
 A $50 administration fee will be incurred for cancellations less than 48 hours before commencement of a course.
 A $100 administration fee will be incurred for cancellations made once a course has commenced.

 COVID-19 policies & procedures

+Students can pay for courses online at time of enrolment, or through our offices during opening hours.
 Credit card and EFTPOS are our preferred payment methods at this time, and we accept payments by bank transfer and cash.
 We also accept weekly direct debits (external transaction fees apply).
 Please note that your credit card statement will show SOCIAL PLANET MORNINGTON as the payee for courses paid for through our website.